International Safety & Security

 The University of Illinois at Urbana-Champaign places a high priority on the health, safety, and security of students and personnel during their time on campus and when studying or conducting research internationally.
 To this end, policies, guidelines, and procedures have been drafted to ensure the safety and success of our academic community abroad.

 Illinois is one of the early adopters of having a designated staff person who deals exclusively with the safety and security of its students and staff abroad.
-The daily operations of the Office of International Safety and Security include monitoring world events, responding to student, faculty, and staff incidents and needs here and abroad on a 24/7 basis, and increasing the quality of and access to pre-departure training and preparation for those participating in international activities from the Urbana campus.
-The office works closely with the Dean of Students, Public Affairs, the Provost, and the Chancellor.
+The daily operations of International Safety and Security staff includes monitoring world events, responding to student, faculty, and staff incidents and needs here and abroad on a 24/7 basis, and increasing the quality of and access to pre-departure training and preparation for those participating in international activities from the Urbana campus.
+The International Safety and Security staff work closely with the Dean of Students, Public Affairs, the Provost, and the Chancellor.

 International Travel Policy

-The Office of International Safety and Security follows the international travel policy outlined in the campus administrative manual, which is managed by the Office of the Provost.
+International Safety and Security follows the International Travel Policy outlined in the campus administrative manual, which is managed by the Office of the Provost.

-The Office of International Safety and Security oversees the distribution of International Insurance for individuals and sponsored travel abroad through the University of Illinois at Urbana-Champaign.
-Visit the international insurance page for additional information relevant to your travel status at Illinois.
+International Safety and Security oversees the distribution of International Insurance for individuals and sponsored travel abroad through the University of Illinois at Urbana-Champaign.
+Visit the International Insurance page for additional information relevant to your travel status at Illinois.